body of water near green landscape

 Find your hiking trail in Oceania

-Hiking in Oceania offers a great opportunity to explore some of the most diverse landscapes in the world, from rainforests and rugged mountains to coastal tracks with stunning ocean views.
-This region includes not only Australia and New Zealand but also the vast many of islands across the Pacific Ocean, each providing unique hiking experiences.
-Discover Australia’s outback or explore New Zealand’s alpine terrains, Oceania is a dream for many hikers in the world.
+Hiking in Oceania is a great way to explore some of the most diverse landscapes in the world, from rainforests and mountains to coastal tracks with crazy close ocean views.
+This region includes not only Australia and New Zealand, but also many islands across the Pacific Ocean.
+Hiking is a great way to see Australiaā€™s outback or explore New Zealandā€™s alpine terrains — Oceania is a dream for many hikers in the world!

 Best hiking trails in Oceania